11ume/kable/README.md

 ### Usage
 <br>

 In the following context, we have two HTTP services that must communicate with each other.
-The services are running in the port **3000**, and they are in separate containers.
+The services are running in the port **3000** and **3001**.

 <br>
 <br>